 Fig. 18.
-Average FRROR as a function from the capillary routing layer (the static tolerance of the stream from 3.3%, for the upper curves, to 7.8%, for the lower curves, by a step of 0.6%)
+Average ROR as a function from the capillary routing layer (the static tolerance of the stream from 3.3%, for the upper curves, to 7.5%, for the lower curves, by a step of 0.6%)

-Logically, the FRROR curve of the media stream is shifted down as the statically added tolerance increases.
+Logically, the ROR curve of the media stream is shifted down as the statically added tolerance increases.
 At the same time it is interesting to observe that, in contrast to a weak static tolerance, the presence of a higher static tolerance yields a much stronger efficiency gain achieved by the deeper routing layers.
-Spread routing alone would not solve the problem of tolerance without FEC.
-If a media stream is not capable to sustain any loss at all, by spreading the transmission, the media becomes even more vulnerable, since there are more links whose failures will damage the stream.